HOME • ASSISTED PUBLISHING • JOIN MAILING LIST

-Philosopher Jacob Needleman has been teaching and writing about the riches of the inner life for four decades, giving a sophisticated but accessible perspective on the “big questions” of existence.
-A popular professor of philosophy at San Francisco State University who has been featured on Bill Moyers World of Ideas series, Needlemans most recent works include What is God? and An Unknown World.
+Philosopher Jacob Needleman taught and wrote about the riches of the inner life for more than fifty years, giving a sophisticated but accessible perspective on the “big questions” of existence.
+A popular professor of philosophy at San Francisco State University who was featured on Bill Moyers World of Ideas series, Needlemans most recent works include What is God? and An Unknown World.

-Only one journalist has consistently followed Dr. Needleman's career over many years: Fearless Books founder D. Patrick Miller.
-Since 1989 he has conducted six feature interviews with Dr. Needleman on these subjects:
+One journalist consistently followed Dr. Needleman's career over many years: Fearless Books founder D. Patrick Miller.
+Since 1989 he conducted six feature interviews with Dr. Needleman on these subjects:

 - Making Sense of Mysticism